MandeepSingh2855/AltiQ-Sales-Financial-Performance/README.md

 4-P&L by Month – Breaks down financial performance month-wise to reveal seasonal trends and profitability shifts.

 **Features**
-“*”Pivot tables with slicers for dynamic filtering
+-Pivot tables with slicers for dynamic filtering

-“*”Year-over-year growth analysis
+-Year-over-year growth analysis

-“*”Market-level performance benchmarking
+-Market-level performance benchmarking

-“*”Profitability tracking by both year and month
+-Profitability tracking by both year and month

-“*”Clean, structured Excel layout with automated calculations
+-Clean, structured Excel layout with automated calculations

 **Tools Used**
-Microsoft Excel
+-Microsoft Excel

-Pivot Tables
+-Pivot Tables

-Slicers
+-Slicers

-Conditional Formatting
+-Conditional Formatting

-Structured tables with calculated fields
+-Structured tables with calculated fields

 **Conclusion**
 This project offers valuable business insights for sales and finance teams by presenting structured, interactive Excel reports.
 It supports data-driven decision-making and highlights key areas of business performance at AtliQ Hardwares.